sirocco-gallery/refraktor/README.md

   ## The Client Consumer (Chrome web store extension: Refraktor):
   A general browser consumer extension built with design conformance awareness.
 It runs locally in the browser to discover and interact directly with the
-  Vercel hosted provider surface, demonstrating how serverless architecture can seamlessly power client side AI protocal interactions.
+  Vercel hosted provider surface, demonstrating how serverless architecture can seamlessly power client side AI protocol interactions.

   [A Ziola Project](https://www.ziola.dev/index.html)